XdoctorwhoZ/behave-learning/09_logging/README.md

 stdout_capture=False
 ```

-However once test is ended it is better to let behave capture every thing.
+However once development is in a good way, it is better to let behave capture every thing.
 That way html report will be able to display captured log and stdout associate to the failing scenario.

 Logging capture can configure through multiple config attribut:
 - logging_level: